innofactororg/bicep-action/.azuredevops/README.md

 If the environment is configured with **Approvers**, the job will require manual approval.

+### Variable Group

+When using the Variable Group version of the pipeline, make sure the pipeline has permissions to get the values, and use the same variables described next.

 ### Variables

 - **AZURE_PROVIDERS**: A comma separated list of Azure resource providers.